Ayo Edebiri

-Ayo Edebiri (/ˈaɪoʊ əˈdɛbəri/ EYE-oh-_-ə-DEB-ər-ee; born October 3, 1995) is an American actress, comedian, television writer, and director.
-Since 2022, she has played chef Sydney Adamu in the comedy-drama series The Bear, for which she won a Golden Globe Award, two Screen Actors Guild Awards, and a Primetime Emmy Award, as well as a nomination for a Directors Guild of America Award for directing the episode "Napkins".
+Funmilayo "Ayo" Edebiri (/ˈaɪoʊ əˈdɛbəri/ EYE-oh-_-ə-DEB-ər-ee; born, October 3, 1995) is an American actress, comedian, television writer, and director.
+She played chef Sydney Adamu in the drama series The Bear (2022–2026), for which she won a Golden Globe Award, two Actor Awards, and a Primetime Emmy Award, as well as nominations for a Directors Guild of America Award for directing the episode "Napkins" and Writers Guild of America Award for co-writing "Worms."

-As a film actress, she starred in the comedy films Theater Camp and Bottoms (both 2023), the psychological-thrillers Opus, and After the Hunt (both 2025).
+As a film actress, she starred in the comedy films Theater Camp and Bottoms (both 2023).
+In 2025, she followed with the psychological-thrillers Opus and After the Hunt, and the political comedy Ella McCay.
 She has also voiced roles such as Glory Grant in Spider-Man: Across the Spider-Verse (2023), April O'Neil in Teenage Mutant Ninja Turtles: Mutant Mayhem (2023), and Envy in Inside Out 2 (2024).

-On television, she has also had recurring roles in the Apple TV+ period romance series Dickinson (2021), and the ABC sitcom Abbott Elementary (2023).
+On television, she had recurring roles in the Apple TV+ period romance series Dickinson (2021), and the ABC sitcom Abbott Elementary (2023).
 Edebiri was a writer and voice actor on the Netflix animated adult comedy series Big Mouth from 2020 to 2025 and was a writer for the FX horror comedy series What We Do in the Shadows in 2022.

+On stage, she made her Broadway debut in the revival of the David Auburn play Proof (2026).

 Early life and education

-Edebiri was born in Boston on October 3, 1995, to a Bajan mother and a father of Yoruba lineage from Edo State, Nigeria.
-Her name "Ayo" means Joy in Yoruba.
-She is an only child, and she grew up in the Dorchester neighborhood.
-Her family is Pentecostal and she regularly attended church services with her parents.
-She first became interested in comedy through her eighth grade drama class leading her to join the improv club at Boston Latin School.
-She went to New York University, where she initially intended to study teaching before switching her major to dramatic writing.
-During her junior year of college, Edebiri began pursuing a comedy career and became an intern at the Upright Citizens Brigade.
+Edebiri was born in Boston on October 3, 1995, to a Barbadian mother and a father from the Edo ethnic group in Edo State, Nigeria.
+Short for Funmilayo, her name "Ayo" means "Joy" in Yoruba.
+She is an only child and grew up in the Dorchester neighborhood.
+Her family is Pentecostal, and she regularly attended church services with her parents.

+She first became interested in comedy through her eighth grade drama class, leading her to join the improv club at Boston Latin School called Yellow Submarine Improv.
+She went to New York University (NYU), where she initially intended to study teaching before switching her major to dramatic writing.
+During her junior year of college, Edebiri began pursuing a comedy career and became an intern at the Upright Citizens Brigade (UCB).